starcoinorg/starcoin-framework/release/v13/docs/Token.md

 <code>name: vector&lt;u8&gt;</code>
 </dt>
 <dd>
- name of the token. may nested if the token is an instantiated generic token type.
+ name of the token. may nested if the token is a instantiated generic token type.
 </dd>
 </dl>